 This website previously sold stuffed animals named “Calhoun the moon bear”, “Theopolis the turtle”, “Mr. Percival Oinks”, “Cooper and Elsie”, “Danny the giraffe”, “Friesen the penguin”, “Pepper the cardinal”, and “Pheneas the lobster.”

 Growing up, I was afraid of a ton of things.
 I was afraid of the dark, heights, sharp objects and large masses of water; amongst many other fears.
 My greatest fear was the fear of animals and insects.
+I was even afraid of gaining weight so I stuck to this specific meal routine… Crazy right?
 I guess I was the “coward of the county” of my time.
 My mother says the only way to get me to do anything when I was being stubborn as a child was to show me a picture of an insect, or bring a live one up to my face.

-When I was in fifth grade, my grandfather came to stay with us for two weeks.
+When I was in fifth grade, my grandmother who had mastitis breast cancer, and grandfather came to stay with us for two weeks.
 A joke he played on me on a certain Wednesday changed my life.
 He threw a rubber snake at me.
 I cried out so loud, the neighbors almost called the police.
 He calmed me down and held up the rubber snake.

 He said softly, “You see Annie, it looks like the real thing, but it’s just rubber.
 The same goes for all those things that scare you.
 Learn to look past the outward appearance of people, places and things, sweet Annie.
 Not everything will kill you!”